 ‘The Biggest Scientific Instrument Ever Built’

-So why was it built?
 What did the backers get for their money?
+And why was it built?

 - Understand how the universe grew out of the Big Bang.

-- Learn what the universe is made of, how it behaves, and how to predict its future.
+- To find out what the universe is made of, how it behaves, and how to predict its future.

 - Learn more about black holes by using the LHC for simulation.